canarybit/cc-docs/docs/playground.md

 !!! abstract "Optional: Manual verification"

-    If manual verification is preferred, you would need to upload the CanaryBit (`cbclient`) agent on each Confidential VM you would like to attest.
+    If manual verification is preferred, you would need to upload the CanaryBit (`cb-inspector-client`) agent on each Confidential VM you would like to attest.

     Specifically, you would need to: